henryplumb/HENHAB/README.md

 Many thanks to ibanezmatt13 and chrisstubbs93 for their HAB code which has helped me greatly with this.

-SSDV requires you have the 'ssdv' program by fsphil installed.
+SSDV requires you have the 'ssdv' program by fsphil installed (https://github.com/fsphil/ssdv).